bernasiakk/Building-Daily-News-Pipeline-in-Fabric/README.md

 1. **Run ETL Pipeline**: Trigger the pipeline to start the data migration process.
 2. **Schedule ETL Pipeline**: You can schedule your pipeline to run daily at 6AM, giving you fresh news every morning
-3. **Alert**: You'll be notified every time you anything changes in your report. (so you know new news are there!)
+3. **Alert**: You'll be notified every time anything changes in your report. (so you know new news are there!)
 4. **Monitor**: You can use Fabric's Monitor functionality to see the runs
 <img src="images/monitor.png" alt="drawing" width="500"/>

-## Contact
-For any questions or inquiries, please contact me at bernasiakk@gmail.com

-Thanks for reading!